History of hypnosis: Milton Erickson

-Dave Elman
+Others

+In 1961, Ernest Hilgard and André Muller Weitzenhoffer created the Stanford scales, a standardized scale for susceptibility to hypnosis, and properly examined susceptibility across age-groups and sex.
+Hilgard went on to study sensory deception (1965) and induced anesthesia and analgesia (1975).

 Dave Elman (1900–1967) helped to promote the medical use of hypnosis from 1949 until his heart attack in 1962.
 Elman's definition of hypnosis is still used today by professional hypnotherapists.
 Although Elman had no medical training, Gil Boyne (a major teacher of hypnosis) repeatedly stated that Dave Elman trained more physicians and dentists in the use of hypnotism than anyone else in the United States.

-Dave Elman is also known for introducing rapid inductions to the field of hypnotism.
+He is also known for introducing rapid inductions to the field of hypnotism.
 An induction method he introduced over fifty years ago is still one of the favored inductions used by many of today's practitioners.

-He placed great stress on what he called "the Esdaile state" or the "hypnotic coma," which, according to Elman, had not been deliberately induced since Scottish surgeon James Esdaile last attained it.
+He placed great stress on what he called "the Esdaile state" or the "hypnotic coma", which, according to Elman, had not been deliberately induced since Scottish surgeon James Esdaile last attained it.
 This was an unfortunate and historically inaccurate choice of terminology on Elman's part.
 Esdaile never used what we now call hypnosis even on a single occasion; he used something loosely resembling mesmerism (also known as animal magnetism).

-Ormond McGill

-Ormond McGill (1913–2005), stage hypnotist and hypnotherapist, was the "Dean of American Hypnotists" and writer of the seminal "Encyclopedia of Genuine Stage Hypnotism" (1947).

-U.S. definition for hypnotherapist
+Hypnotherapy

-The U.S. (Department of Labor) Directory of Occupational Titles (D.O.T.
-079.157.010) supplies the following definition:
+In the US, the Department of Labor Directory of Occupational Titles (D.O.T.
+079.157.010) supplies the following definition of hypnotherapists: